Drag Gestures

 struct DraggableView: View { @State private var offset = CGSize.zero var body: some View { Circle() .fill(Color.blue) .frame(width: 100, height: 100) .offset(offset) .gesture( DragGesture() .onChanged { value in offset = value.translation } .onEnded { _ in withAnimation { offset = .zero } } ) } }

-view can be dragged around the screen, and it animates back to its original position when the drag ends.
+In this example, the Circle view can be dragged around the screen, and it animates back to its original position when the drag ends.

 Best Practices